 Grapevine Canyon is a Prescott National Forest Botanical Protected Area.
 It lies on the eastern flank of lava capped Big Bug Mesa on the edge of the Bradshaw Mountains.
 This mostly pleasant out-n-back hike takes you up to Grapevine Springs.
 On this trip, there was still some light snow cover on the south canyon slopes.
 The creek was flowing at maybe one gallon per second.
 Which is just enough to keep things interesting.

-Unlike the barren drive in through the rolling hills this is grade "A" creek/forest/mountain country.
-It's a good mixed forest with several pine species.
+Unlike the barren drive in through the rolling hills, this is grade "A" creek/forest/mountain country.
+It's a well-mixed forest with several pine species.
 The creek flow was intermittent for the first few minutes, apparently going underground.
-After the first bend it resurfaced and was flowing for the entire length of the hike.
+After the first bend, it resurfaced and was flowing for the entire length of the hike.

 Soon you pass through a research experimental plot.
 Here you are asked to respect the area and not disturb anything.
 (I guess outside the fenced area, it's fair game to raise hell.)
 Past the research plot the trail crosses the creek to the left, then high banks it over to the springs.
 The ground is very soft in places, especially around the multiple springs lining the left slope.
 Try and stay on the hand-laid-rock trail.

 The topographical map plots several springs in the area.
 On location it looks like the side of the mountain is gently dispersing water from a large swath.

 The trail continues(apparently connects to FR103A).
 I'd seen enough and headed back.
 I'm unsure if the springs flow year 'round.
 There are remnants of an at least 4-inch diameter pipe that must have funneled water 30-40 years ago.
 Most pipes I've seen in other parts of Arizona are in the 1-inch diameter category.